lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/polymer-in-water.rst

 ..  container:: justify

-    Here, the value of 2 Angstroms for the overlap cutoff was fixed arbitrarily and can be chosen through trial and error.
+    Here, the value of 2 Ångstroms for the overlap cutoff was fixed arbitrarily and can be chosen through trial and error.
 If the cutoff is too small, the simulation will crash.
 If the cutoff is too large, too many water molecules will unnecessarily be deleted.